singularityhub/sregistry/docs/_docs/install/server.md

 ```

-At the time of develpoment we are using this version of minio:
+At the time of development we are using this version of minio:

 ```
 / # minio --version